 Our Emergency Plan: The TWIA Catastrophe Plan

 At the core of our storm preparedness program is the TWIA Catastrophe (CAT) Incident Response Plan, which is updated and tested each year.
-The 2018 plan retains the storm-tested components of 2017’s plan and incorporates 2018 improvements born of our Hurricane Harvey experience.
 It outlines how we mitigate the effects of, prepare for, respond to, and recover from catastrophic weather disasters.

 If you are an insurance agent, we encourage you to join our mailing list to stay up-to-date on important news and resources for your clients and business.